 Joshua triumphs over Klitschko in heavyweight fight for the ages

-Epic Wembley battle sees both fighters hit the canvas before young British boxer stopped Ukrainian veteran
+Epic Wembley battle sees both fighters hit the canvas before young British boxer wins

-Wladimir Klitschko and Anthony Joshua in action during the IBF, WBA and IBO Heavyweight World Title bout at Wembley Stadium in London.
-Photograph: Richard Heathcote/Getty Images

-Referee David Fields counts Wladimir Klitschko down during the IBF, WBA and IBO Heavyweight World Title bout against Anthony Joshua at Wembley Stadium in London.
-Photograph: Nick Potts/PA Wire

 Anthony Joshua reacts after knocking down Wladimir Klitschko during the IBF, WBA and IBO Heavyweight World Title bout at Wembley Stadium in London.
 Photograph: Richard Heathcote/Getty Images